oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 For the cards styling, you will use [this CSS playing cards library](https://github.com/selfthinker/CSS-Playing-Cards) provided by [selfthinker](https://github.com/selfthinker/CSS-Playing-Cards/commits?author=selfthinker) on GitHub.
 Add the `cards.css` from this repo to your `src` directory.
 If required, you can also bring in the IE and IE9 libraries.
 You will also need to add the `faces` directory from the repo to your `src` directory.

 To allow *react-bootstrap* to do its job, add `import 'bootstrap/dist/css/bootstrap.min.css';` to the top of your `App.js` file.
-This will give *react-bootstrap* access to the CSS libraries from bootstrap.
+This will give *react-bootstrap* access to the CSS libraries from Bootstrap.

 Add a file to the `src` directory called `AppWithRouterAccess.jsx`.
 You will implement the code for this shortly.